9oelM/9oelM.github.io/_posts/2018-09-18-Controlled-youtube-(2):-adding-tests.md

 ```

-## Improvements
+## More talking
 But still, I felt like I had to test props like `onClick` that receives `onToggle` prop, which is a functionality assumed to work well.
+But `mount` never worked, so it was not really possible to test this..